 Mining and Logging

-Employment in Mining and Logging was flat in January on a seasonally adjusted basis, holding at 6,300 jobs.
+Employment in Mining and Logging was up by 100 (1.5%) over the month in January, on a seasonally adjusted basis.

 Trade, Transportation, and Utilities